Alejandro-FA/IPDP_labs/lab1_T1G3/report.md

 > Change the flag *`-O2`* in the Makefile for *`-O3`*.
 Submit a job executing the code with a vector size of 100M integers and obtain results for 1, 2, 4 and 8 cores with the options of Exercise 2 and Exercise 3.
 Compare the results.
 What does *`-O3`* do?

+The flag `-O3`just sets a better optimization level for the compiler.

 ## Task 2: Sorting with Quicksort